Process blog for my pandemic project. This is a work in progress.

 I did what I could to hit the notes from my teammates about the skin.
 I might revisit that and the crystal later but wanted to move ahead to the eyeballs.

 My "style references" don't have much detail in the whites of the eyes/sclera, so I am not adding any veins or diffuse & bump texture there.
-I used the model and modified the texture that came with Tom Newbury's gumroad eyeball tutorial linked above.
+I used the model and painted over the iris color map that came with Tom Newbury's gumroad eyeball tutorial linked above.

 Tiffany made some amazing hair tubes for this model, which I am using in XGen for my groom.

 Now that I have access to the Learning license Houdini, I can render with Renderman for Houdini.
-So once I make all my guides in Maya, I will move over to Houdini and painstakingly recreate all my Renderman shaders... or I'll use my WFH machine and work with the Blue Sky tools instead :)
+So once I make all my guides in Maya, I will move over to Houdini and recreate all my Renderman shaders...

 I was having a problem with generating guides from my tube geometry, in that the tubes seemed ok but the hairs tried to connect back to the scalp at the ends.
 One of my awesome Fur coworkers at Blue Sky told me I might need to flip my UVs on my tubes.
 So I planar projected all my tubes and flipped the UVs in the V direction, and the hairs generated from the tube like I expected.